Cloud-repos/100DaysofCloudNative/README.md

 August 22, 2021 Didn't have time to work on Cloud Native today.
 Something unexpected came up and I had to travel out of the area most of the day.

-Day 68, August 23, 2021 Resumed working on the SUSE Cloude Native Nanodegree program.
+Day 68, August 23, 2021 Resummed working on the SUSE Cloude Native Nanodegree program.
 Reviewed lessons in the program and resummed work on the TechTrends project.